py4j/py4j/py4j-web/professional-services.rst

 ~~~~~~~~~~~~~~~

 `Resulto <http://www.resulto.ca/en/>`_ is a small software development company
-that started in April 2014.
+that started in May 2014.
 Their main product is a personalized
 marketing/customer retention platform, `LoyalAction
 <http://www.loyalaction.com/en/>`_.
 Resulto also offers `professional services
 <http://www.resulto.ca/en/services/>`_ to build custom platforms and